 Enumerated types with predefined sets of values.

-A complete list of custom fields that are available in your YouTrack system is available on the Low-level Admin Read permission.tab.
-This tab is only visible to users who have the
+A complete list of custom fields that are available in your YouTrack system is available on the Update Project permission in at least one project.
+However, most of the operations that area available on this page can only be performed by users who have the Update Project permission in all projects or have been granted the Low-level Admin Write permission.tab.
+This tab is visible to any user who has the

 The controls in the header let you perform the following actions: